hyperai/tvm-cn/docs/reference/langref/relay_expr.md

 so operators may be called like any other function and have function types.
 In particular, operator types are registered using a single type relation (see
-`the documentation on type relations <type-relation>`{.interpreted-text role="ref"}), typically a relation specialized to that operator.
+`the documentation on type relations <type-relation>`, typically a relation specialized to that operator.
 For example, the `add` operator is registered with the `Broadcast` relation, indicating that the arguments of `add` must be tensors and that the return type is a tensor whose shape depends on those of its arguments.